sdclibbery/tradr/README.md

 x Use getProductTicker to get current latest price instead of waitForPriceChange - use for stoploss trackers x GDAX waitForPriceChange should only report price *changes*, not just every filled order x Report balance and portfolio values in EUR
-* Something that can be run IN monitor and will provide mechanism for watching price and volume
+* Something that can be run IN monitor and will provide mechanism for watching price and volume (getProductHistoricRates)
 * Get rounding values from the product info, don't hardcode
 * PumpnDump hanger-on bot
  Bot that watches for sudden jumps in price, then sells, then waits for sudden price fall, then buy back in